10up/restricted-site-access/readme.txt

 == Changelog ==

+= 3.1.1 =
+* Fixed PHP warning when debugging is enabled and redirect path is not checked

 = 3.1 =
 * New feature: backwards compatibility with PHP < 5.1 (limited testing with earlier versions)